skul169/portfolio/wp-content/plugins/accelerated-mobile-pages/readme.txt

 **[4.
 Community Support Forum:](https://ampforwp.com/help/#support-forum)** We have a special community support forum where you can ask us questions and get help about your AMP related questions.
 Delivering a good user experience means alot to us and so we try our best to reply each and every question that gets asked.

 **[5.
 Frequently Asked Questions:](http://ampforwp.com/faq/)** Some of the Frequently Asked questions.

-= Issues & Bug Reports: =
-**How do I Report Bugs and Suggest New Features**
-<i>You</i> can report the bugs at https://github.com/ahmedkaludi/Accelerated-Mobile-Pages/issues

-**Will you Add New features upon my request?**
-Yes, Absolutely!
-I would suggest you to send your feature request by creating an issue in Github at https://github.com/ahmedkaludi/Accelerated-Mobile-Pages/issues/new/ .
-It helps us organize the feedback easily.

-**How do I get in touch?**
-You can contact me using this url: http://ampforwp.com/contact/

 == Installation ==